The Law of Moses and the Grace of God

 In Romans 8:3 we have this enlightening truth.
 Please notice:

-"For what the law could not do, in that it was weak through the flesh, God sending his own Son in the likeness of sinful flesh, and for sin, condemned sin in the flesh:" (Rom.
-8:3)
+"For what the law could not do, in that it was weak through the flesh, God sending his own Son in the likeness of sinful flesh4, and for sin, condemned sin in the flesh:" (Romans 8:3)

 Now let us notice that God's saving grace goes further than the law ever did or ever could!
 Here it is expressly said that there were some things "the law could not do, in that it was weak through the flesh."
 What were some of the things the law could not do?